Microsoft and dance partners coordinate firmware defenses with Secure-core PCs

 Other Secure-core PC requirements include basic system integrity measures like Trusted Platform Module 2.0 (TPM) support, which allows customers to create zero trust networks based on System Guard runtime attestation.
-Kernel protection like Hypervisor-protected code integrity (HVCI) is also required.
+Kernel protection, such as hypervisor-protected code integrity (HVCI), is also required.

 MacOS 'Catalina' 10.15 comes packed with exclusive security fixes – gee, thanks, AppleREAD MORE

 For hardware and silicon partners, there are no required security standards, but there are recommendations.